How much your accident insurance policy costs will depend on several things:

 - Lower your premium by improving your performance.
 You can do this by putting safe work practices into place to reduce injuries as well as supporting your injured workers in getting back to work.

-- 30% limit on annual premium increases.
-This is to help you manage any increase if your performance lowers a by a large amount.
+- 30% limit on annual premium rate increases.
+This is to help you manage any increase if your performance declines by a large amount.

 If you’re a new business and don’t have any claims experience, your premium will be worked out by multiplying your wages by 100% of your industry rate for the first 18 months.